Research

 Relevance of the study: Understanding the routes of microbial transmission from the mother to her baby helps defining better healthcare policies, and strenghtens the importance of practices part of the Baby Friendly Hospital Initiative, such as skin-to-skin contact and rooming-in.

 Studying microbial transmission dynamics with enough high spatial and temporal resolution remains extremely challenging in human populations.
-For this reason, we are studying how microbes are vertically and horizontally transmitted over life time in multiple large groups of wild baboons, at the Amboseli National Park in Kenya.
+For this reason, we are studying how microorganisms (bacteria and eukaryotes) are transmitted in wild animal groups.
+I recently co-authored a study that looked at eukaryotes sharing in wild baboons in Kenya.
 Stay tuned for more updates!

 Van Rossum, Ferretti and Maistrenko 2020 - Nature Reviews Microbiology